 Required Argument Description Yes datasource db_resource Specifies the name of the database resource that has overrides.
 For a list of existing routing database resources, use the ermdb list command.
-No segmentids "segment_ids" A comma separated list of segment ids to return override information.
+No segmentids "segment_ids " A comma separated list of segment ids to return override information.
 Segments are specified in the format specified in the data.
 For example, "7e3396fc:6e5251".
+No velocityunit velocityunit Specifies the velocity unit to appear in the response (mph - miles per hour, kph - kilometers per hour, mtps - meters per second, and mtpm - meters per minute).
+The default is mph.

-This example returns the overrides for a segment, from the US_NE database resources configured on the server.
+Example This example returns the overrides for a segment, from the US_NE database resources configured on the server. erm getsegmentupdatesdatasource US_NEsegmentids "7e3396fc:6e5251"velocityunit kph erm createroadtypeupdate

-erm getsegmentupdates --datasource US_NE --segmentids "7e3396fc:6e5251"

-erm createroadtypeupdate

-Note: For instructions on installing and running the Administration Utility, see Getting Started with the Administration Utility on page 234.
+Note: For instructions on installing and running the Administration Utility, see Getting Started with the Administration Utility on page 247.